davidgf/design-patterns-in-ruby/README.md

 * [Proxy](proxy.md): allows us having more control over how and when we access to a certain object
 * [Decorator](decorator.md): vary the responsibilities of an object adding some features
 * [Singleton](singleton.md): have a single instance of certain class across the application
+* [Factory](factory.md): create objects without having to specify the exact class of the object that will be created